Welcome

 Patches of color, and fleeting images drift upward through the column.

-There are hundreds of old ones waiting quietly, filling the rows of the temple.
+Hundreds of old ones wait quietly, filling the rows of the temple.

 “Am I the only male old one?”
 I ask.